Film Research Collections

 Feature Films

 Description: These comprise approximately 116 16mm films with a running time of 40 minutes or more.
 Most of these films were donated by the Virginia State Library.
 These include Alex Haley's Roots and several Laurel & Hardy films.
-Many more feature films in VHS and DVD format are available in Room 214 on the second floor of the library.
+Many more feature films in VHS or DVD format are available in Room 214 on the second floor of the library and are available for checkout.

 Browse Method: Type "Feature Films" as a SUBJECT search.